 4. We lack lofty objectives.
 This is the fundamental weakness of us Chinese.
 The motives of Europeans and Americans are not all the same, but in my estimation the most important are their love of beauty, concern for social honor, and the idea of the future in their religion.
 These three are at the root of the development of Western spiritual civilization, and are what we Chinese lack most.

 The foremost avatar of this philosophy of Chinese renewal via retrenchment was ironically a member of that half of the population that was normally most disadvantaged by the strictures of Confucianism.
-The Empress Dowager Cixi herself was, however, a rare exception to the rule of female powerlessness; she was in fact the most powerful Chinese woman since Wu Zetian of the Tang dynasty had become the only full-fledged empress in all of China’s history.
-Cixi did almost as well for herself, serving as her country’s de-facto head of state for some four decades, endeavoring all the while to push back the tide of dubious Progress.
+That said, the Empress Dowager Cixi herself was a rare exception to the rule of female powerlessness; she was in fact the most powerful Chinese woman since Wu Zetian of the Tang dynasty had reigned as the only full-fledged empress in all of China’s history.
+Cixi did almost as well for herself, serving as her country’s de-facto head of state for some four decades, endeavoring all the while to push back the tide of Progress.

 Born in 1835 into an obscure and not especially respectable branch of the imperial family tree, Cixi was chosen at age eighteen to become one of the scores of concubines in the entourage of Emperor Xianfeng.
-She waited fully two years for the emperor to call her to his bedchamber, but, when he finally did, she made the most of the opportunity: she lured the Son of Heaven into ejaculating inside her, something that had not been intended, and nine months later she gave birth to a son, the emperor’s first.
+She waited fully two years for the emperor to call her to his bedchamber, but, when he finally did, she made the most of the opportunity: she lured the Son of Heaven into ejaculating inside her, something he had not intended to do, and nine months later she gave birth to a son, the emperor’s first.
 As the mother of the heir to the throne, her station was elevated enormously.
 And by the time Emperor Xianfeng died of depression and dissipation in the wake of the twin debacles of the Second Opium War and the Taiping Rebellion, the 26-year-old Cixi had maneuvered herself into a position of such influence inside the Forbidden City that she could rule in the name of her five-year-old son.
 She reveled in her luxuries, her status, and most of all her authority, diverting funds earmarked for a desperately needed national railway network to rebuild the Summer Palace that the British had recently burnt.
 She insisted that all of the niceties of imperial decorum be adhered to in exacting detail.
-Seldom if ever venturing beyond the hallowed walls of the Forbidden City and the Summer Palace, she issued instructions to her people via written edicts that were lowered down to the outside world from time to time in a splendid phoenix-shaped box — sacred missives from a goddess who deigned to communicate with mere mortals only indirectly and unidirectionally.
+Seldom if ever venturing beyond the hallowed walls of the Forbidden City and the Summer Palace, she issued instructions to her people via written edicts that were lowered down from the heights in a splendid phoenix-shaped casket — sacred missives from a goddess who deigned to communicate with mere mortals only indirectly and unidirectionally.

 But Empress Dowager Cixi engineered a counter-revolution before the program could get off the ground.
-She imprisoned, executed, or drove into exile its proponents — it was for this reason that Liang Qichao found himself in the United States — and placed the emperor himself on a private island on a lake within the Forbidden City, where he was allowed to have anything he wished except his freedom of movement and his imperial authority.
+She imprisoned, executed, or drove into exile its proponents — Liang Qichao fled to take up permanent residence in the United States — and placed the emperor himself on a private island on a lake within the Forbidden City, where he was allowed to have anything he wished except his freedom of movement and his imperial authority.

-Cixi had barely put her naïve young emperor and his misbegotten package of reforms in their place when the Yellow River, that ever-shifting boon and bane of Northern Inner China’s existence, overflowed its banks in unusually disastrous fashion.
-The province of Shandong, which lies on the coast not far south of Beijing, was hit by an extended drought immediately after the floods had devastated the civic infrastructure.
-It was enough to cause even the most scientific of minds, of which China had relatively few at this time, to muse about the possibility of divine anger.
+Cixi had barely put her naïve nephew and his misbegotten package of reforms in their place when the Yellow River, that ever-shifting boon and bane of Northern Inner China’s existence, overflowed its banks in unusually disastrous fashion.
+The province of Shandong was hit by an extended drought immediately after the floods had devastated the civic infrastructure.
+The twin catastrophes would have been enough to cause even the most scientific of minds, of which China had relatively few at this time, to muse about the possibility of divine anger.

-This part of China has always had a reputation for hardiness, martial spirit, and “righteous banditry”; it was here that the sturdy outlaw heroes of the Ming-era novel The Water Margin, China’s equivalent to the tales of Robin Hood, stole from the rich and gave to the poor.
+This part of China has always had a reputation for hardiness, martial spirit, and “righteous banditry”; it was here that the sturdy outlaw heroes of the Ming-era novel The Water Margin stole from the rich and gave to the poor.
 Now, the people of Shandong decided again that enough was enough, forming “societies” — really vigilante groups — to take matters into their own hands.
 They called themselves the Yi He Quan, which can be roughly translated as the “Righteous Fists of Harmony.”

 Unlike the Taiping and countless other peasant rebels who had come before them in the course of Chinese history, they did not direct their ire against the extant imperial government.
 They rather blamed their plight on the Westerners who had been victimizing China for so long.
 Their first targets were Christian missionaries, who had been migrating upward from the coastal provinces of Southern Inner China in considerable numbers ever since the treaty that ended the Second Opium War had made it impossible for the Qing government to restrict their movements.
 Even as they aggressively promoted their own religion, the missionaries treated the traditional belief systems of China with scathing contempt.
 It was this, the starving local populaces believed, that had enraged the real spiritual forces of the world, causing nature itself to rise up against all of them.